What We Do

-Since building the first waste treatment facility in Haiti in 2009, SOIL has gone on to become one of the largest waste treatment operations in the country, treating over a quarter of a million gallons of waste each year.
+Since building the first waste treatment facility in Haiti in 2009, SOIL has gone on to become one of the largest waste treatment operations in the country, treating thousands of gallons of waste each month.

-SOIL produces over 100,000 gallons of Konpòs Lakay, SOIL’s EcoSan compost, each year.
+SOIL produces an increasing quantity of Konpòs Lakay, SOIL’s EcoSan compost, each year.
 This compost is used to rebuild the productive potential of Haiti’s soils.

 Education and Outreach